smarttdm/ebaas.github.io/_posts/2017-6-3-InstallMLStudio.markdown

 <p class="intro"><span class="dropcap">M</span>L Studio is a GUI tool that provides a modeling environment for deep learning.
 It simplifies the process of developing deep learning models.</p>

-<p>In this post will walk you through the steps of setting up the ML Studio software and related frameworks on your computer. </p>
+<p>This post will walk you through the steps of setting up the ML Studio software and related frameworks on your computer. </p>

 ## Installation Requirements